Table of Contents

 Overclocking Capability

-The processor has a locked multiplier, which prevents overclocking for most users.
-Only some branded motherboards can slightly raise the base clock, increasing frequency by 2–3%, but such overclocking doesn’t change the overall picture.
+The CPU has a locked multiplier, meaning traditional overclocking is completely off the table.
+Only some branded motherboards can slightly raise the base clock, increasing frequency by 2–3%, but a tiny bump like that won’t give you any real-world performance gains.

 Performance and Tests